NannyML/nannyml/docs/glossary.rst

     Unseen Values
         NannyML uses Unseen Values as a data quality check for categorical features.
 This is done in two steps.
 By looking at the reference :term:`Data Period` a set of expected is created for each categorical feature.
-The second step is looking at the values present in the analysis :term:`Data Period` for each categorical feature, any value not previously seen on the reference period is considered Unseen Value.
+The second step is looking at the values present in the monitored :term:`Data Period` for each categorical feature, any value not previously seen on the reference period is considered Unseen Value.
 You can find more information at the :ref:`unseen_values` tutorial.